p-mng/goscrobble/README.md

 `goscrobble` is a simple, cross-platform music scrobbler daemon using [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/)/[D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) on Linux and [ungive/media-control](https://github.com/ungive/media-control) on macOS.

+> [!WARNING]
+> `goscrobble` is still beta software.
+Features may break without warning (especially on macOS), scrobbling may be unreliable, and the config file format is subject to change.
+Use at your own risk, as data loss is possible.

 ## Features

 - **simple**: human-readable config file using [TOML](https://toml.io/en/)